A short history of the society

 Professor Colin Donald was an eminent agronomist who died in 1985.
 The Donald Medal was established by the Society in 1984 in recognition of his significant contribution to crop and pasture science.
 The first medal was awarded retrospectively to Peter Ozanne who addressed the second conference of the Society in 1982.
 Subsequently, the Donald Medal has been presented at every Australian Agronomy Conference.

 The logo was developed when preparing for the 5th Agronomy Conference in Perth in February 1990.
 It was designed to represent the soil/plant/atmosphere continuum, with emphasis on plants and the sun, because of the plant’s dependence on solar radiation.
 The colours were carefully chosen to represent these.
+[The original logo is depicted at the bottom of this page on the right side]

-[Written by Walter Stern for the 13th Agronomy Conference, September 2006]
+Written by Walter Stern for the 13th Agronomy Conference, September 2006.

 Prof Daniel Rodriquez (Current President)